Fiachna/medibank-codetest/README.md

 # Fiachna Carter Medibank Code Test

-Simple application that requests and renders an alphabetical list of cats grouped by their owner's gender Uses Vite, React and Typescript.
+Simple application that requests and renders an alphabetical list of cats grouped by their owner's gender

+Uses Vite, React and Typescript.
 Built using Node 18+

 # Running the application

-Clone the repository locally, then run `npm install` Then to run locally, run `npm run dev`
+1. Clone the repository locally
+1. run `npm install`
+1. run `npm run dev`

 The application will run at `localhost:5173` by default

 # Notes